confluentinc/ksql/docs/installation/server-config/avro-schema.rst

 Supported functionality
 ***********************

-KSQL currently supports Avro data in the |ak| message values.
+KSQL currently supports Avro data in the |ak-tm| message values.

 The following functionality is not supported yet: